 Asia Realty Corp.
-Asia Realty Corp. was incorporated in January 2013 for the purpose of holding other real estate owned and became a subsidiary of the Bancorp as a result of the acquisition of Asia Bancshares.
-Asia Realty Corp. owned one foreclosed property with a carrying value of \$3.0 million at December 31, 2018.
+This entity was incorporated in January 2013 for the purpose of holding other real estate owned and became a subsidiary of the Bancorp as a result of the Bancorp's acquisition of Asia Bancshares.
+Asia Realty Corp. owned one foreclosed property with a carrying value of \$3.0 million at December 31, 2019.